dafacto/startwithbitcoin/_resources/03_earning_interest.md

 ---
 permalink: earning-interest-with-bitcoin.html
-title: Earning interest with Bitcoin
+title: Earning interest with bitcoin
-short_title: Earning interest with Bitcoin
+short_title: Earning interest with bitcoin
 intro: A list of businesses who pay interest on deposited bitcoin, just like a traditional savings account.
 ---